appium/appium-chromedriver/README.md

 The solution, however, is simple.
 Simple run `gulp transpile` and then `npm install`.
 The former will build the project and the latter will simply install the binary.

+## Skipping binary installation

+If, for some reason, you want to install without installing the Chromedriver binary, either set the `APPIUM_SKIP_CHROMEDRIVER_INSTALL` environment variable, or pass the `--chromedriver-skip-install` flag while running `npm install`.

 ## Usage